-NOTE 8 - OPERATING LEASE
+NOTE 8 OPERATING LEASE

 The Foundation leases office space in Waterbury, Connecticut, under a lease that expires September 30, 2025, with monthly payments of \$4,984.
-Rental expense for 2021 and 2020 was \$56,208.
-At December 31, 2021, aggregate future minimum rental payments due under noncancelable operating leases consisted of the following:
+Rental expense for 2022 and 2021 was \$59,508 and \$56,208, respectively.
+Leases were not material to the financial statements and not recalculated under ASC 842.
+At December 31, 2022, aggregate future minimum rental payments due under noncancelable operating leases consisted of the following: